-We are a specialty pharmaceutical company that focuses primarily on developing, manufacturing, marketing and selling technically challenging generic and proprietary injectable, inhalation, and intranasal products, as well as insulin active pharmaceutical ingredient, or insulin API, products.
-We currently manufacture and sell over 20 products.
-Additionally, we are currently developing a portfolio of 15 generic abbreviated new drug applications, or ANDAs, three generic biosimilar product candidates and six proprietary product candidates.
+We are a bio-pharmaceutical company that focuses primarily on developing, manufacturing, marketing, and selling technically challenging generic and proprietary injectable, inhalation, and intranasal products, and insulin active pharmaceutical ingredient, or insulin API products.
+We currently manufacture and sell over 20 products, the overwhelming majority of which are prescription pharmaceuticals.
+Since December 2018, we have sold our patented Primatene MIST® using a new hydrofluoroalkanes, or HFA, formulation as our sole over-the-counter product.